hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

   },
 };

-obj.foo(); // => undefined
+obj.foo(); // line 9 => undefined
 ```

-The reason that this code doesn't work is that arrow functions always get the value of `this` from the surrounding context.
+Arrow functions always get the value of `this` from the surrounding context.
 In the code shown above, it certainly looks like the surrounding context is `obj`, so shouldn't `this` refer to `obj`?
 Despite appearances and what your logic tells you, that isn't the case.

 The surrounding context is, in fact, the `global object`.
 The reason for that is simple: the `let` statement in this example *is in the program's top-level code*, so its context is the global object.
 That means that `this` inside the object literal is also the global object, so `this` on line 5 refers to the global object, not `obj`.